 The probate process in California takes place after someone dies.
 Depending on the size of the estate, the process of probating an estate can be surprisingly quick and simple to complete.
-For larger estates, however, the probate procedure may be lengthy and more complex.
-Depending on the type of procedure, probate involves:
+For more substantial estates, however, the probate procedure may be lengthy and more complicated.
+Depending on the type of process, probate involves:

 - Proving in court that a deceased person’s will is valid.